 Continue reading “Ann Thomas”

-I grew up in Clacton on Sea, Essex and spent holidays in Wales.
-Always attracted to ballet, plants and animals I started drawing at an early age, on my bedroom wallpaper.
-While growing up I not only enjoyed gardening and drawing, but sculpting anything miniature from crinoline ladies, with minuscule ringlets and facial details, to bowls of fruit and stylised animals.
-I also became very adept with a needle and sewed many animals and dolls that I designed, as well as clothing through my teenage & college years.
-At school I attended silversmithing classes and took every opportunity to lose myself in the art-room.
+I grew up in coastal Essex and now live in coastal Wales.
+Always attracted to ballet, plants and animals I started drawing at an early age, and, as well as enjoying gardening and drawing, I sculpted anything miniature from crinoline ladies, with minuscule ringlets and facial details, to bowls of fruit and stylish animals.
+Furthermore, I designed, and sewed, many animals, dolls, and clothing.